Paolo Knill

-Paolo Knill (June 11, 1932 - September 13, 2020) was a Swiss scientist, artist, and therapist.
+Paolo Knill (June 11, 1932, Neuhausen am Rheinfall - September 13, 2020, Schaffhausen) was a Swiss scientist, artist, and therapist.
 Knill was a professor at Lesley University in Cambridge, Massachusetts, where he helped to found their graduate program in Expressive Arts Therapy.
 In 1994, Knill founded the European Graduate School in Saas-Fee, Switzerland.

 Life

 Knill studied musicology at the University of Zurich from 1953 until 1958.
 During this time he also studied Aerodynamics and Structural Mechanics at the Swiss Federal Institute of Technology in Zurich.
-From 1959–1961 he studied Organizational Consulting and Management Consulting at MIT.
-In 1976 he received his doctorate in Psychology from Union Institute & University.
+From 1959 to 1961 he studied Organizational Consulting and Management Consulting at MIT.
+In 1976 he received his doctorate in psychology from Union Institute & University.

 Between 1970 and 1975 Knill held assistant and guest professorships at the Conservatory of Winterthur and Zurich and at Tufts University in Medford, Massachusetts.
 From 1976 until 1995, Knill was professor of Counseling Psychologies and Expressive Arts Therapies at Lesley University.
 He was promoted to emeritus status in 1996.

 Knill received an honorary doctorate in musicology from the Hochschule für Musik und Theater Hamburg in 2001.